• Home

 Get Blue’s founding partners—Gap, Starbucks, and Amazon—are themselves significant consumers of the world’s water supply.

-Gap Inc. consumed 28 billion liters of water in 2024.
-A single cup of Starbucks coffee carries a virtual water footprint of roughly 140 liters, accounting for the water used to grow, produce, package, and ship the beans.
-And Amazon, whose AWS data centers underpin much of the internet, reported 7.7 billion gallons in primary water consumption.
-Now, all three are being asked to help solve the crisis their operations help deepen.
+Gap Inc. consumed 28 billion liters of water in 2024, reducing or replenishing only 14% of what it used.
+A single cup of Starbucks coffee carries a virtual water footprint of roughly 140 liters, once you account for the water used to grow, produce, package, and ship the beans.
+Amazon, whose AWS data centers underpin much of the internet, doesn’t disclose its total water consumption.
+Google, which reported 6.4 billion gallons across its global data center fleet in 2023, and Microsoft, which disclosed 1.7 billion gallons the same year.
+Now, all three are helping solve the crisis their operations help deepen.

 The initiative goes live Monday with those founding partners, alongside Ecolab, and is designed to embed water philanthropy into the mundane rhythms of consumer life: buying a t-shirt, ordering a matcha, asking Alexa a question.
 More than 2 billion people—roughly one in four globally—lack access to safe water at home, with many relying on hours of daily walking or unsafe sources.